hwellmade/highway2AI/README.md

 # Welcome to the Hackathon Template!

-This time we have a use case for you - you can see how to load the data in `examples/load_dataset.py`.
+This time we have a use case for you - your data lies in `data/` folder.

-This repository provides a starting point for your hackathon project.
-It includes examples and guides to help you get started quickly with various tools and technologies.
+Improve BTE, glue the ecosystem together, reach the north star

+Communities: A list of communities that are part of the ecosystem.
+Events: A list of events that are part of the ecosystem.
+Communities to Events: Which event is organized by which community?

 ## Getting Started